cs111008/courier-management-react-base/README.md

 Basic app to understand componenet structure and programming logics of React JS application.

-### You will need Globaly installed Create React App to run this project
+### You will need Globally installed Create React App to run this project
 `npm i create-react-app -g`

 ## Available Scripts